djeada/Linux-Notes/notes/processes.md

 This will display the process IDs of all processes with the specified name (chromium in our case).

-It is also possible to search for processes using system tools such as `top` or `htop`, which display real-time information about processes on the system.
-These tools allow you to sort and filter the list of processes based on various criteria, such as CPU usage or memory usage.
+Additionally, you can use the `htop` command, which provides an interactive, real-time view of running processes.
+To search for processes in `htop`, press the `F4` key, type the process name or user you want to search for, and press `Enter`.
+The list will update to show only the matching processes.

 ## Challenges

-1. How to find the status of a process?
+1. Find the process ID (PID) of a specific process by its name.
-1. What is the difference between `ps -e` and `ps -eu` commands?
+2. List all processes that belong to a specific user.
+3. Start a process in the background, bring it to the foreground, and then move it back to the background.
+4. Terminate a process using both its PID and its name.
+5. Write a simple C program that spawns a child process to execute a command.
-1. Launch the *sleep* command three times in the background.
-Then bring it to the foreground and terminate it.
+6. Use the `top` command to identify the process with the highest CPU usage and terminate it.
+7. Pause a running process using the appropriate signal and then resume it.
+8. Find the parent process ID (PPID) of a specific process.
-1. What is the difference between a shell job and a daemon process?
+9. Explain the difference between a shell job and a daemon process.
-1. How can you view a list of all processes on the system?
-1. How can you run a program in the background?
-1. How can you move a process that is currently running in the terminal to the background?
-1. How can you terminate a running process?
-1. How can you search for processes by name?
+10. Use the `htop` command to filter processes by a specific string and then sort them by memory usage.